 As I have mentioned in my previous post, I am currently taking part in an eco-art residency with the underGROWTH project in Coventry.
 Over the next couple of months, I will be exploring the environment through an artistic lens, and creating work inspired by ecology.
 My portfolio will be focused on those beautiful, intricate organismsContinue reading “underGROWTH: ‘Moss Coloured Glasses’”

 My little shop, Handmade by Nellie, has evolved!
 As sales of my greetings cards went so well last year, and my creative endeavours such as resin crafts are continuing, I have decided to move the shop to a new platform.
 My hope is that, by doing this, I can spend less time managing sales andContinue reading “Blog: (Re)opening my own shop!”

-Here is the next page in my virtual scrapbook: a round up of the week’s moments.
+Here is the next page in my virtual scrapbook: a round up of the last couple of weeks’ moments.

 It’s been a while since I’ve posted about my latest creative endeavours – but that’s not to say that they’ve stopped!
 For Christmas, I received a starter kit for resin art.
 For a while now, I’ve thought how lovely it would be to encapsulate nature’s treasures in resin, and preserve what might otherwise wilt orContinue reading “Blog: Moss and Lichen Crafts”